animal-tree/BrokenWisdomsExtendedEditions/2-Opposing-views.md

 Benzos are a drug with similar effects and risks to alcohol and an alcohol-like mechanism of action (GABA), and the longer one takes them, the more one’s brain changes states to downregulate, neurologically like a hangover, even from one dose, let alone daily for months at obscene doses.

 Benzos are alcohol in a pill.
 The results of the studies that claim to support their use in the long-term contradict previous ones of prior decades, by the way, if that doesn’t raise an eyebrow.
 GABA doesn’t come up without coming down, hard.
-Potent GABA agonists liek benzos should never be thought of as safer or especially different from alcohol, nor prescribed differently than alcohol is recommended, that is, the short-term or with moderation between consumption/“doses.”
+Potent GABA agonists, including benzos, should never be thought of as safer or especially different from alcohol, nor prescribed differently than alcohol is recommended, that is, the short-term or with moderation between consumption/“doses.”

 I also was prescribed antipsychotics, starting from RGH.
 But the remainder of this book will not be a dissection of antipsychotics, since I was on them together with benzos, making the judgement of their efficacy compared to the damage from benzos hard to disentangle.
 The rest of this will be about the experience that was most-plausibly caused by the benzos.